gabrielelucci/cirech-clone/README.md

 # cirech-clone
-An android open source game inspired from the iOS/Android game Cirech by Federico Gentile.
-The code has been written from scratch using Android API only.
-The purpose of this repository is to create some reference for those interested in learning some basic 2D Android game concepts.
+An android 2D open source game inspired from the iOS/Android game Cirech by Federico Gentile.
+The purpose of this project is to create some reference for those interested in learning some basic 2D Android game concepts.
+The code has been written from scratch using Android official APIs only, implements a Model-View-Controller user interface.
+I'm looking forward to implement a "low-level" OpenGL graphical engine.